About Perry County

 Courts & Case Records

-Perry County is served by the Perry Circuit Court, located at the Perry County Courthouse, 2219 Payne Street, Tell City, IN 47586.
+Perry County is served by the Perry Circuit Court, located at Perry County Courthouse, 2219 Payne Street, Tell City, IN 47586.
 The Circuit Court has general jurisdiction over civil, criminal, family law, probate, juvenile, and small claims matters arising in Perry County.
-The court can be reached at (812) 547-3741.
+The court can be contacted through the office’s website.
 Indiana trial courts operate under the Indiana Trial Court system, and Perry County's Circuit Court handles both felony criminal cases and a wide range of civil disputes.

 - Requests for bulk data or extensive research may require advance notice and payment of research fees.